h

 Jay is also a litigator and instructs chambers in matters that he litigates.
 As a litigator Jay has recently represented someone accused of conspiring to import almost 900 kilograms of Class A drugs into the UK by boat to the south coast.

-Jay has a number of murder and terrorism related cases coming up in 2025, including the recent case involving the arson of property associated with Keir Starmer.
+Jay has a number of murder and terrorism related cases coming up in 2026.

 Practice Areas

 Defendant accused of conspiring to set fire to property associated with Prime Minister Keir Starmer.
-Jay is sole counsel for the defendant at this time.
+Jay was sole counsel for the defendant but is no longer representing him.
+Jay settled the defence statement on his own.

 Jay is being led by Kings Counsel in a case where his client is accused of espionage working against the interests of the UK for the Russian state.
 Jay is Grade A for this VHCC case